Taken In: Music video

-The video for the song opens with Mike Rutherford placing a collect call to a fictional tour manager for the band (played by Roy Kinnear, in a reprise of his role from "All I Need Is a Miracle").
-The manager acts suspicious, initially pretending to be absent, and is visibly relieved when Rutherford tells him that due to trouble with the tour van, the band has not yet reached the lodgings that the manager booked for them.
+The video for the song opens with Mike Rutherford placing a collect call to their fictional tour manager, Roy (played by Roy Kinnear, in a reprise of his role from "All I Need Is a Miracle").
+Roy acts suspicious, initially pretending to be absent, and is visibly relieved when Rutherford tells him that due to trouble with the tour van, the band has not yet reached the lodgings that Roy booked for them.
 After the van is repaired, the band reaches the house and sets up for some rehearsal before bed.
-The reason behind the manager's odd behavior then becomes apparent: he has accidentally double-booked the house to a family with a half dozen children, who are awakened by the band's performance.
+The reason behind Roy's odd behavior then becomes apparent: he has accidentally double-booked the house to a family with a half dozen children, who are awakened by the band's performance.
 The mother is confused and upset by the band's presence, but the father (played by actor/comedian Richard Belzer), seeing that the children are enjoying the music, suggests that they let the band finish the song and then sort things out.
 Afterwards, Rutherford apologizes to the father and appeals to him to let them stay.
 He readily agrees since the children all like the band members, and they all spend the next day at the beach.
 The band then heads back on tour, but the van breaks down again.
 In an apparent play on the band's name, they try to fix it themselves, but the same family drives by and gives them a lift.
 As they drive off, all the band's equipment piled up on the car's roof, the father comments that they seem poorly managed and offers to be their new manager.

 The role of bassist in the video was played by Paul Young's former bandmate Ashley Mulford.
 Mulford did not play on any of Mike + The Mechanics's actual sound recordings, but was part of their real life touring band for a time.